 This article refers to rentals where the vehicle is covered by a Turo protection package.
 Vehicles covered by owner-provided insurance and their associated reservations are not subject to this process, and instead are subject to the owner’s commercial rental insurance policies and processes.

-At the time of return, the owner and renter should do another walk around the car and agree that the car was returned in the same condition.
-If there is any new damage eligible for protection under a protection package, it is the renter’s responsibility.
-The renter and owner should discuss whether it merits reporting to Turo, or if it sufficiently minor that something can be worked out between the owner and the renter.
+At the time of return, the host and guest should do another walk around the car and agree that the car was returned in the same condition.
+If there is any new damage eligible for protection under a protection package, it is the guest’s responsibility.

-If a renter discovers damage from the trip, they must report it immediately at turo.com/resolutions.
-The renter should NOT take the car to a repair shop without written permission from the owner.
+If a guest discovers damage from the trip, they must report it immediately at turo.com/resolutions.
+The guest should NOT take the car to a repair shop without written permission from the host.

 Airport lot check-out

 Accidents: Must be reported immediately.
-The renter must file a police report and provide the report number when available.
+The guest must file a police report and provide the report number when available.